a312863063/SimSwapHD/README.md

 ### Face swapping for video/images with more faces
 - We inherited the same usage from [SIMSWAP guidance](https://github.com/neuralchen/SimSwap/blob/main/docs/guidance/usage.md).<br /><br />

-### Differences from official SimSwap codes
+### Differences from our codes and official codes
 - I applied spNorm to the high-resolution image during training, which is conducive to the the model learning.<br />
-- This code can be compatible with the official pretrained-model.<br />
+- This code can be compatible with the official SimSwap pretrained-model.<br />
 <br /><br /><br />

 # Our work